WHAT IS VPN WIREGUARD

 adapter: zstack

-: By default, port 8485 is used.
-This port is occupied by the first add-on.
-For the second instance, I used port 8486 and saved the port settings.
+port is occupied by the first add-on.
+For the second instance, I

 As a result, we will have two instances of Zigbee2MQTT with two different Zigbee networks running independently of each other.
 Following the example of the second instance, more Zigbee2mqtt instances can be set up.